 Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example, the practice worked with the local CCG to provide taxi cars and volunteer drivers to facilitate appointments for elderly patients who had limited transport facilities.
+For example, the practice worked closely with the local wellness service to provide patients with in-house counselling one day a week.

-- The practice offered extended hours: - From 6:30pm to 7:30pm every Tuesday. - From 7:30am to 8:00am every Thursday - From 8:30am to 12:00pm every Saturday - When the practice is closed patients can call NHS 111 in an emergency or a local out of hour's service. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccines available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and translation services available.
+- The practice offered extended hours: - 6:30pm to 8:00pm every Monday and Tuesday. - 8:30am to10:30am every Saturday. - The GP's collectively provided 44 clinical sessions a week. - When the practice was closed patients were directed to call NHS 111 in an emergency or a local out of hour's service. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs, which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccines available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and translation services available. - The practice had a lift for patients to access the first floor - The practice offered patients with mobility issues the option to have a consultation on the ground floor.